 The stages in the design-focused research of the hand disinfection feedback system are:

 - Testing the effect.
-Does a hand disinfection feedback system have a permanent positive effect on the hand hygiene compliance around the incubator (and does it decrease the number of bloodstream infections at the NICU)?
+Does a hand disinfection feedback system have a permanent positive effect on the hand hygiene compliance around the incubators (and does it decrease the number of bloodstream infections at the NICU)?
 A total of 22 hand disinfection feedback systems will be manufactured, 20 of which will be implemented at the NICU (2 spare).

 - The evaluation of, and adjustments to, the design.
 Which design adjustments are needed based on the evaluation of ‘testing the effect’?
 The evaluation and design adjustments will be carried out in cooperation with students of various disciplines, in co-creation with the care professionals of the NICU.